 - Select your ticket type: one-way, round trip, or multi-city.

 - Choose your departure airport and destination.
 To pick from a list of popular destinations, tap Explore.

 - Tap the calendar entry box to select your flight dates.
-You’ll see the lowest total price to fly for each day.
+You’ll find the lowest total price to fly for each day.

 - To filter your results, tap Stops, Airlines, Class, Times, or More.

-- Tap Sort by to re-order flights.
-You can see results by Best Flights (a default order that gives you the best trade-off between price and convenience, based on factors such as duration, number of stops, and airport changes during layovers), Price, Duration, and Departure Time.
+- To reorder flights, tap Sort by .
+You can find results by Best Flights (a default order that gives you the best trade-off between price and convenience, based on factors such as duration, number of stops, and airport changes during layovers), Price, Duration, and Departure Time.